determined-ai/determined/docs/release-notes/framework-splitting.rst

 **Breaking Change**

--  Default images are being changed to support only PyTorch by default.
+-  Images: The default environment includes images that support PyTorch.
 TensorFlow users must configure their experiments to target our non-default TensorFlow images.
 Details on this process can be found at :ref:`set-environment-images`

--  Our new default images are built off of Nvidia NGC images.
-We select an NGC version, however users can build their own images from an NGC version of their choice.
-See :ref:`ngc-version`
+-  Images: Our new default images are based on Nvidia NGC.
+While we provide a recommended NGC version, users have the flexibility to build their own images using any NGC version that meets their specific requirements.
+For more information, visit :ref:`ngc-version`